-Once your request is received, Blue Cross and Blue Shield will research the case in detail.
-They will ask for more information if it is needed.
-Blue Cross and Blue Shield will let you know in writing of the decision or the outcome of the review.
+Once your appeal or grievance request is received, Blue Cross and Blue Shield will research the case in detail.
+Blue Cross and Blue Shield will ask for more information if it is needed and let you know in writing of the review decision or the outcome of the review.

-All grievances must be received by Blue Cross and Blue Shield within one year of the date of treatment, event, or circumstance, such as the date you were told of the service denial or claim denial.
+All requests for an appeal or a grievance review must be received by Blue Cross and Blue Shield within one year of the date of treatment, event, or circumstance which is the cause of your dispute or complaint, such as the date you were told of the service denial or claim denial.